As you have noted by now, there are several types of charts you can use in the markets. These include:

 Doji Candle analysis

 Dojis are good for reversals because they present indecision, uncertainty, or vacillation by buyers in an uptrend and sellers in a downtrend.
+We can easily realize this by looking at the length of the candle shadow.

 In the chart below you can see a good example of Dojis at the top.
 As you can see, the price starts to move lower after the Doji is made.